 Invoice currency: Select the Invoice currency that should be used for these terms.
 The invoice currency is the currency invoices between sellers and suppliers will be in.

 Contract type: You have two options:

-- Commission based: select this option e.g. for marketplace contracts where seller is using your prices in the online booking engines.
+- Commission based: Select this option e.g. for marketplace contracts where the seller is using your prices in the online booking engines.
 The end customer will see your prices and the seller will receive a commission of those prices.

 Select product categories for commission: Select the categories these contract terms should be available for, e.g. only Tours & Activities, or both Accommodation and car rentals.

 After you select the available product categories, you can select the commission per category.
 What you do is to add the commission in the available fields, for all the categories you selected.